 Disability Benefit Appeals

-When a disability benefits claim is denied, the SSA sends a letter informing you of the reason for the denial and also of your right to appeal the decision.
+When a disability benefits claim is denied, the SSA sends out a letter informing you of the reason for the denial and of your right to appeal the decision.
 The first level of the appeals process is filing a Request for Reconsideration with the SSA within 60 days of receipt of the denial notice.
-In a reconsideration claim, a medical consultant and a disability examiner not involved in the first decision will reevaluate the claim.
+In a reconsideration claim, a medical consultant and a disability examiner not involved in the initial decision will reevaluate the claim.

-Contact Our California Social Security Disability Lawyer
+Contact Our California Social Security Disability Attorney

 I am very satisfied and thankful with Attorney Tim Wright and his whole team for taking care and handling my fathers personal injuries case.
 Thank you all very much your staff is amazing, very helpful.